How can bringing back one butterfly make a difference to local ecosystems and other habitats across the state?

 Citizen scientists can help scientists and policy-makers track changes in the environment.

-Biologists in the Steinhart Aquarium use enrichment and training to keep animals healthy and engaged.
+Biologists in Steinhart Aquarium use enrichment and training to keep animals happy, healthy, and engaged.

 Dr. Rayna Bell's work reaches far beyond the frogs she studies on this West African island nation.

 What do frogs see?
 Why do they have different colors?
 How are new species formed?

 The coronavirus has changed how we live, work, and think.
 View the pandemic through the eyes of our scientists.

 Baby coral alert!
 Academy curator Rebecca Albright shares the news of her lab's recent coral spawning event.

 Academy scientists describe fishing spider, a venomous aquatic species that eats prey like fish and tadpoles.